ipsingh06/seedsync/README.md

 #### SeedSync can't seem to connect to my remote server?

 Make sure you have key-based SSH login setup and working properly.
-You may need to look at the logs to determine the exact cause of failure.
-The logs are available at: `<user home directory>/.seedsync/logs/`